No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: Introduction

+Our findings indicate that the impressive empirical performance of multimodal models like CLIP and Stable Diffusion can be largely attributed to the presence of test concepts within their vast pretraining datasets, thus their reported empirical performance does not constitute ``zero-shot'' generalization.
+Quite the contrary, these models require exponentially more data on a concept to linearly improve their performance on tasks pertaining to that concept, suggesting significant sample inefficiency.

+We additionally document the distribution of concepts encountered in pretraining data and find that: \begin{itemize} \item \textbf{Concept Distribution:} Across all pretraining datasets, the distribution of concepts is long-tailed (see~\cref{fig:long-tailed-nature}), indicating that a large fraction of concepts are rare.
+Given the extreme sample inefficiency observed, these rare concepts are not properly learned during pretraining. \item \textbf{Concept Correlation across Pretraining Datasets:} The distributions of concepts across different pretraining datasets are strongly correlated (see~\cref{tab:correlation}), suggesting that web crawls yield surprisingly similar concept distributions across very diverse data curation strategies.
+This necessitates explicit concept rebalancing efforts explored in prior work~\citep{abbas2024effective, xu2023demystifying}. \item \textbf{Image-Text Misalignment in Pretraining Data:} Concepts often appear in one modality but not the other, implying significant misalignment (see~\cref{tab:misalignment}).
+Our released data artifacts can help image-text alignment efforts at scale by precisely indicating examples where modalities misalign.
+Note that the log-linear trend across both modalities is robust to this misalignment. \end{itemize}

-To provide a simple benchmark for generalization performance for multimodal models, which controls for the concept frequency in the training set, we introduce a new long-tailed test dataset called ``\textit{Let It Wag!}''.
-Current models trained on both openly available datasets (\textit{e.g.}, LAION-2B~\citep{schuhmann2022laion}, DataComp-1B~\citep{gadre2023datacomp}) and closed-source datasets (\textit{e.g.}, OpenAI-WIT~\citep{radford2021learning}, WebLI~\citep{chen2022pali}) have significant drops in performance, providing evidence that our observations may also transfer to closed-source datasets.
-We publicly release all our data artifacts (over 300GB), amortising the cost of analyzing the pretraining datasets of multimodal foundation models for a more data-centric understanding of the properties of multimodal models in the future.
-Several prior works \citep{radford2021learning, gadre2023datacomp, nguyen2022quality, fang2022data, nguyen2024improving, longpre2023pretrainer} have investigated the role of pretraining data in affecting performance.
-Mayilvahanan et al.~\citep{mayilvahanan2023does} showed that CLIP's performance is correlated with the similarity between training and test datasets.
-In other studies on specific areas like question-answering~\citep{kandpal2023large} and numerical reasoning~\citep{razeghi2022impact} in large language models, high train-test set similarity did not fully account for observed performance levels~\cite{yauney2023data}.
-Our comprehensive analysis of several pretraining image-text datasets significantly adds to this line of work, by (1) showing that concept frequency determines zero-shot performance and (2) pinpointing the exponential need for training data as a fundamental issue for current large-scale multimodal models.
-We conclude that the key to ``zero-shot" generalization capabilities under large-scale training paradigms remains to be found.
+To provide a simple benchmark for multimodal generalization that controls for concept frequency in the pretraining set, we introduce a new long-tailed test set, ``\textit{Let It Wag!}''.
+Current models trained on both openly available datasets (\textit{e.g.}, LAION-2B~\citep{schuhmann2022laion}, DataComp-1B~\citep{gadre2024datacomp}) and closed-source datasets (\textit{e.g.}, OpenAI-WIT~\citep{radford2021learning}, WebLI~\citep{chen2023pali}) have significant drops in performance (see~\cref{fig:letitwag}), suggesting that our findings may also transfer to closed-source datasets.
+We publicly release all data artifacts, amortising the cost of analyzing image-text pretraining datasets for future efforts focused on a more data-centric understanding of the properties of multimodal models.